Old Spice: Advertising

+Jingle and sound mark

+Old Spice has used variations of its whistle jingle since 1953.
+The melody was inspired by the folk tune, "Scotland the Brave".
+Originally, the "Old Spice Sea Shanty" was a full song, created by Ginger Johnson for the company.
+Toots Thielemans was the whistler in recordings.
+In the 1990s, it was stripped down to an eight-note penny whistle tune that is still used in the 2020s.

+"The Mark of a Man" surfer campaigns

-In the 1970s and 1980s, Old Spice ad campaigns in the United Kingdom and Ireland featured a man on a surfboard accompanied by Carl Orff's O Fortuna from Carmina Burana, with the tagline "Old Spice – The Mark Of A Man".
+In the late 1970s and 1980s, Old Spice television advertising campaigns in the United Kingdom and Ireland featured a man on a surfboard accompanied by Carl Orff's O Fortuna from Carmina Burana, with the tagline "Old Spice – The Mark Of A Man"; and was featured on The 100 Greatest TV Ads.

+"The Man Your Man Could Smell Like" and viral campaigns

 An advertising campaign developed by Wieden + Kennedy in 2010 featuring Isaiah Mustafa became popular after the first advertisement, titled "The Man Your Man Could Smell Like".
 Following this campaign, Old Spice introduced Fabio Lanzoni to challenge Isaiah Mustafa for the Old Spice Guy title in an online advertising campaign.

 After the success of "The Man Your Man Could Smell Like", Old Spice released "The Response Campaign".
 Over the course of two and a half days, the brand filmed 186 videos featuring Mustafa engaging in conversation with fans and celebrities.